-- Documentation Required: - Procedures for ensuring non-hazardous waste storage does not become contaminated. - o Records for the non-hazardous waste status in the storage area. - Interview Questions to Ask: - Management understands the dangers of non-hazardous waste and the importance of preventing contamination - Key employees are trained on how to prevent contamination in non-hazardous storage area - Inspection Things to Physically Look For: - Wastes are being stored in a specific location and all the above requirements are fulfilled. (refer to Technical Guidance)
+- o Procedures for ensuring non-hazardous waste storage does not become contaminated. - o Records for the non-hazardous waste status in the storage area.

+- o Management understands the dangers of non-hazardous waste and the importance of preventing contamination - Key employees are trained on how to prevent contamination in non-hazardous storage area o Wastes are being stored in a specific location and all the above requirements are fulfilled. (refer to Technical Guidance)

-6. Does your facility forbid open burning and dumping on-site?
+6. Does your facility forbid all irresponsible waste disposal actions including open burning, open dumping, burying and storage tank leaks?